 - SSS Application form for Voluntary Members / for Employers, the SSS Reimbursement form must be filled up

-- Medical documents supporting the application for Maternity Leave Benefit in the Philippines.
+- Medical documents supporting the application for Maternity Leave Benefits in the Philippines.

 - If you are separated, you will need a Certificate of no advance payment by the employer and a Certificate from the employer stating separation with a separation date

-- For solo parents, you will a solo parent ID issued in the last 2 years, and a certificate of eligibility from the LGU
+- For solo parents, you will have a solo parent ID issued in the last 2 years and a certificate of eligibility from the LGU

 - For deceased members, a caregiver may avail of the benefits by submitting a Certificate of Undertaking Form of a Qualified Caregiver, and the Death Certificate/Medical history of the deceased member.